2019 Summer Estate Planning Forum

-	Seating is limited and spaces will be available on a first come, first served basis.
-Registration fee is $90 and includes seminar, materials, and a post-seminar reception.
+Seating is limited and spaces will be available on a first-come, first-served basis.
+Registration fee is $90 and includes the seminar, materials, and a post-seminar reception.

-Enrollment not available for attorneys in private practice without prior approval.
+Enrollment is not available for attorneys in private practice without prior approval.

 Timothy P. O'Sullivan